GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

     total_samples=TOTAL_SAMPLES)
 ```

-By visual inspection we see that the optimal solutions place most sampling
+Notice that the optimal solutions place most sampling effort on intermediate
-effort on intermediate and high magnitudes, with details depending on the stage threshold.
+and high magnitudes.
+The details vary depending on the stage threshold.

 ![plot of chunk plot_optimalNonUniformSampling1](figure/plot_optimalNonUniformSampling1-1.png)

-In practice we can only choose one non-uniform sampling effort, which we would
+In practice we can only choose one non-uniform sampling effort.
+It should
-like to be robust to different choices of the stage threshold, different sites,
+be robust to different choices of the stage threshold, different sites,
 and even different `event_rates` (if we intend to explore epistemic
 uncertainties associated with source-frequency uncertainty).

-One way to do that is:
+One way to do that is involves a compromise between the optimal solutions and uniform sampling.
+Here we:
 * Use uniform-sampling for 25% of the scenarios.
 This ensures that all magnitude-bins are represented.
 * Use the average of the non-uniform results for the remaining 75% of scenarios.

-In practice the choice of stage thresholds should be varied according to the application at hand.
+In practice the choice of stage thresholds should be varied according to the application at hand, to focus
+on offshore tsunami wave sizes that are likely to be associated with hazardous waves at the site of interest.

 ```r